osism/osism.github.io/docs/guides/other-guides/migration-guide/vmware-esxi.md

 :::

-After converting the images of a Linux Host, you now have the possibilty to edit some settings offline before importing the images into Openstack.
+After converting the images of a Linux host, you now have the possibilty to edit some settings offline before importing the images into OpenStack.

 By mounting the raw image files you can edit the configuration files to, e.g.:
 - disable mountpoints at the fstab, like nfs server